Mon - Sun: 24 hours.

 Even if your leg injury is not listed above, please get in touch with us if you would like to know whether we can help you start a leg injury claim.

-How Much Compensation For A Leg Injury Could I Claim?
+How Much Compensation Will I Get For A Leg Injury Claim?

 • General damages.
-This element focuses on how much pain and suffering you’ve gone through from the injury.
-In addition to any physical injuries, you could claim for psychological suffering as well as loss of amenity too.
+This element focuses on how much pain and suffering your leg injury causes.
+In addition to any physical injuries, you could claim for psychological suffering as well as loss of amenity.

 • Special damages.
-The claims process also allows you to try and recover any financial losses caused by your leg injuries too.
-For example, care costs, travel expenses and lost income could all be considered.
+The claims process also allows you to try to recover any financial losses caused by your leg injuries.
+For example, care costs, travel expenses, and lost income could all be considered.

 To ascertain how serious the damage to your leg is, you might need an independent medical assessment during the claims process.
 This is something our solicitors will always try to arrange locally.